Rockville, MD

 What are the property taxes like in Rockville?

-Property taxes in Rockville are approximately $0.988 per $100 of assessed value.
-This is average for the area, slightly lower than the average in Northern Virginia.
-Property taxes help fund the excellent schools and other public services in the area.
+Property taxes in Rockville are approximately $0.988 per $100 of assessed value, which is average compared to other areas in Montgomery County but slightly lower than the average in Northern Virginia.

 Is Rockville a walkable city?